Generic Name: paricalcitol (par-i-KAL-si-tol)

 Preventing and treating high levels of parathyroid hormone in certain patients with chronic kidney disease.

-Zemplar capsules is a vitamin D compound.
+Zemplar capsules are a vitamin D compound.
 It works by blocking the formation and release of parathyroid hormone (PTH).

 Do NOT use Zemplar capsules if: